cagrikilicoglu/data-insights/README.md

 ## Configuration

-- Threshold Values: The threshold for the minimum number of data points can be adjusted in the metrics package (thresholdDataPointNumber constant).
+- Threshold Values: The threshold for the minimum number of data points can be adjusted in the metrics-ui package (thresholdDataPointNumber constant).
 - Email Templates: The HTML template for the email report is located in the templates directory.

 ## Project Structure